jingwenli0312/Feature-Embedding-Refiner/FER-POMO/README.md

 # FER-POMO
-This a repo for developing the Feature Embedding Refiner (FER) based on Policy Optimization with Multiple Optima (POMO) for TSP and CVRP (work in progress).
+This a repo for developing the Feature Embedding Refiner (FER) based on Policy Optimization with Multiple Optima (POMO) for TSP and CVRP.

 # TSP
 ## Training